ossf/fuzz-introspector/oss_fuzz_integration/README.md

 You can access the report by navigating to `http://localhost:8008/fuzz_report.html`

 ### Build images completely from scratch
+If you have made changes in language frontend component of Fuzz Introspector (in `/frontends`), you need to build all images.
-This will build all images base images from scratch, and have all fuzz introspector diffs.
+The following commands will build all images from scratch, and have all fuzz introspector diffs.
 This is used when developing the frontends, e.g. the LLVM pass.
 ```
 # Build all base images from scratch